2034 William Johnston Building

-His new book, Baroque and Rococo Art and Architecture, is the first in-depth history of one of the great periods of Western art, spanning the years 1585 to 1785 (Pearson, 2013).
+His book, Baroque and Rococo Art and Architecture, is the first in-depth history of one of the great periods of Western art, spanning the years 1585 to 1785.
 The text treats the major media: painting, sculpture, drawings, prints, and architecture as well as gardens, furniture, tapestries, costume, jewelry, and ceramics.
-All of these are treated in terms of their original function and patronage and with emphasis on the social, political and cultural context.
-The book contains biographies of the leading creative figures of the time, from Caravaggio and Rembrandt to Watteau and Hogarth.
-Significantly, Professor Neuman offers a full account of women artists and the representation of women and families in art.

 Sarah Buck, “Nicolas II de Larmessin’s Les Costumes Grotesques(c.
 1695): Prints and Professional Habits in the ancien régime.”

-Michelle Demeter, “The Intersection of American Historical Imagination and Entertainment: Walt Disney’s Contributions to the 1964-65 New York World’s Fair.”
+Michelle Demeter, “Imagineering a Nostalgic Past and Utopian Future: Walt Disney’s Attractions at the 1964-1965 New York World’s Fair.”